 - Be thoughtful when stacking line charts, as this is easy to misinterpret because there are no cognitive clues to indicate that the line values are cumulative.

-- Be thoughtful when using area charts for comparing individual groups, as the colors in the back quickly become obscured by the overlapping colors in front.
+- Be thoughtful when using area charts for comparing individual groups, because the colors in the back quickly become obscured by the overlapping colors in front.

-- It’s best to start the y-axis at 0 to ensure no misinterpretation of the data.
-If you need to zoom in on a particular trend, you can always place both versions together on a dashboard to ensure that viewers have the full picture.
+- It’s best to start the y-axis at 0, to ensure no misinterpretation of the data.
+If you need to zoom in on a particular trend, you can always place both versions together on a dashboard to ensure viewers have the full picture.

 - Avoid using stacked charts to visualize measures that shouldn’t accumulate, such as averages.